• Professor • Geographer • Cambodia Watcher • Anarchist • Metalhead • Atheist • Vegan • Pacifist • Straight Edge • Super Dad •

-I am Professor of Human Geography and Director of the Centre for Urban and Regional Studies at the University of Newcastle, Australia.
+I am Professor of Human Geography, Head of Discipline for Geography and Environmental Studies, and Director of the Centre for Urban and Regional Studies at the University of Newcastle, Australia.

 Previously I was Professor (July 2018-Nov 2018), Associate Professor (July 2015-June 2018), and Assistant Professor (July 2012-June 2015) at the University of Victoria, Canada, Lecturer (Dec 2010-June 2012) at the University of Otago, New Zealand, and Assistant Professor (July 2009-Dec 2010) at the National University of Singapore.

 My research interests are broadly situated within political, development, urban, economic, and social geography, with a particular interest in Cambodia.
 My primary aim is to understand the relationship between neoliberalism and violence.
 I use an anarchist lens in exploring the possibilities of non-violence, and how this can productively be woven into geographical knowledge.